twogee/zipdiff/readme.txt

-ZipDiff compares two .zip (.jar, .war, .jar) files and creates a list of differences.
+ZipDiff compares two .zip (.jar, .war, .ear, .rar) files and creates a list of differences.
 Plain text, .xml, .html and even a .zip file are supported as output formats.

 ZipDiff can be executed as command line tool or Ant task.